Donovan Mitchell scores 30 points, Jazz rout Nuggets 124-105

 TIP-INS

-Jazz: F/C Juwan Morgan started his second straight game. … F Royce O’Neale and Mitchell each had eight assists.
+Jazz: F/C Juwan Morgan started his second straight game. … F Royce O’Neale had eight assists, while G Joe Ingles added six.

 Nuggets: Gary Harris (right hip) and Will Barton III (right knee) missed the game. … Rookie C Bol Bol got some playing time late in the fourth with Utah up big.
-He had two free throws.
+He had two free throws. … G Jamal Murray was held to 14 points on 6-of-13 shooting.
+He had 36 in Game 1.

 DINNER PLANS?